sogilis/Blog/README.md

    :information_source: Netlify provides a preview environment.

-   So when you open your Pull Requests Netlify builds the new website and you can check the result of your Pull Request in [Netlifly](https://app.netlify.com/sites/wizardly-roentgen-e7f07e/deploys).
+   So when you open your Pull Request Netlify builds the new website and you can check the result of your Pull Request in [Netlifly](https://app.netlify.com/sites/wizardly-roentgen-e7f07e/deploys).
 See `deploy-preview` jobs triggered by your Pull Request to get the corresponding url.

 2. If you're satisfied with the result in the preview you can merge the Pull Request into `master` branch.